Epke Zonderland: 2015–2017

 In April 2015, Zonderland failed to defend the European title after falling off the high bar.
 In August 2015, he fell in training, which left him with a concussion and an injury to his thumb.
 The injury curtailed his training times and he failed to make the final to defend his world title at the 2015 World Championship in Glasgow.

 In 2016, Zonderland sprained his fingers again during training in June, just before the 2016 Summer Olympics.
 He failed to defend his Olympic title at the Olympics after falling in his high bar routine.

-On 16–17 September 2017, Zonderland competed at the 2017 Paris Challenge Cup in France where he won gold in the high bar individual event, scoring 14.800.
+On 16–17 September 2017, Zonderland competed at the 2017 Paris Challenge Cup in France, where he won gold in the high bar individual event, scoring 14.800.
 He then competed at the 2017 World Championships in Montreal.
 In the high bar event final, he caught the bar with just one hand after a flight element, but managed to stay on with only his right hand to swing into a giant despite glaring leg separation, and successfully finished his routine.
 He earned a silver medal, scoring 14.233.

 2018–2019

-On 9–12 August 2018 Zonderland competed at the 2018 European Artistic Gymnastics Championships in Glasgow, Scotland, where he won the silver medal—thanks heavily to his top D-score of 6.8 that was at least ½ a point more than the next highest finalist's D-score—behind Oliver Hegi of Switzerland.
+On 9–12 August 2018, Zonderland competed at the 2018 European Artistic Gymnastics Championships in Glasgow, Scotland, where he won the silver medal—thanks heavily to his top D-score of 6.8 that was at least ½ a point more than the next highest finalist's D-score—behind Oliver Hegi of Switzerland.
 At the 2018 World Championships in Doha, Qatar, Zonderland won gold on the high bar at the age of 32.
 His routine included two double release combinations, a Cassina to Kovacs, followed by a Kolman-Gaylord 2.
 He became the first man to win three high bar gold medals at the World Championships.

 Zonderland competed down under at the 2019 Melbourne World Cup in Melbourne, Australia, from 21 to 24 February 2019.
 He and Hidetaka Miyachi of Japan scored identical highest combined scores of 14.733 in the individual horizontal bar apparatus final.
-However, after activating the tiebreak procedure, Zonderland was relegated to the silver medal because Miyachi's execution score number was higher than his own.
-Also, between 10 and 14 April 2019, at the European Artistic Gymnastics Championships–an FIG championships held in Szczecin, Poland—Zonderland won his third European gold medal in the individual horizontal bar apparatus final.
+However, after activating the tiebreak procedure, Zonderland was relegated to the silver medal because Miyachi's execution score was higher than his own.
+Also, between 10 and 14 April 2019, at the European Artistic Gymnastics Championships–an FIG championship held in Szczecin, Poland—Zonderland won his third European gold medal in the individual horizontal bar apparatus final.
 However, he failed to qualify for the same event final at the 2019 World Artistic Gymnastics Championships in Stuttgart after an error in his routine.